karroge10/Chat-App/README.md

 ## Usage
 * Inside client folder run `npm install` to install all required modules.
 Start with `npm start`.
 Open [http://localhost:3000](http://localhost:3000)
 * Do the same for server folder.
-* Enter your username and room you want to join.
-Click join.
+* Enter username and room you want to join.
+Press join.
 * Open [http://localhost:3000](http://localhost:3000) in different window and join the same room or use the room link to join it.
 * Now your users are in the same room and can chat with each other.